Accessibility

 Example:

-attribute to tie the form field to the error message.
-That way, when the offending form field has focus the error message will be announced.
-Do not use multiple labels assigned to the same input field to handle error text.
+<input id="date" type="text" aria-invalid="true" />Let the user know what the error is.
+Use the form field’s aria-describedby attribute to tie it to the error message.
+When the offending field receives focus, the error message will be announced.
+Do not assign multiple labels to the same input field to handle error text.

 Example: